oncomouse/dhsi2018/day01.md

 ### Windows

-**Powershell** – The more powerful version of the Windows command line, called PowerShell, is what I assume you'll be using in this class.
-[Please read this article to find out about starting it](https://docs.microsoft.com/en-us/powershell/scripting/setup/starting-windows-powershell?view=powershell-6).
-This blog post is also good about [how to customize and tweak Powershell](https://dev.to/itsjzt/what-can-you-do-with-powershell-for-developers--edh).
+**Command Line** – The Windows command line is different than UNIX.
+We will be using Windows lab machines in this class and if you use Windows for work, you may want to familiarize yourself with it.
+[This is a basic tutorial that is focused on Java development using the less powerful command line (cmd)](https://www.cs.princeton.edu/courses/archive/spr05/cos126/cmd-prompt.html), but helpful nonetheless for learning basics of command line on Windows.

+**Powershell** – PowerShell is the more powerful command line interface that many developers prefer.
+It is significantly more powerful than the older cmd.exe program, though a bit finicky.
+Scoop (see below) uses Powershell, so I'll encourage you to use it too.
+Here is Microsoft's ["Getting Started"](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/getting-started-with-windows-powershell?view=powershell-6) article.
+[This blog post](https://dev.to/itsjzt/what-can-you-do-with-powershell-for-developers--edh) offers some tips on customizing PowerShell.

 **Scoop** – We won't be talking about [Scoop](https://scoop.sh/) in class (because it's a bit of a mess to install on our lab computers), but it's pretty great and can be useful for managing command line tools in Windows.
+To install, run the following in the Windows Command Line (<kbd>Win+R</kbd>, type "cmd", and press <kbd>Enter</kbd>):

+1. `powershell` (this loads the special command tool that Scoop needs to run)
-To install, run the following in Powershell `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')` (you may also need to run `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` to set permissions).
+1. `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')`
+1. (you may also need to run `Set-ExecutionPolicy RemoteSigned -scope CurrentUser` to set permissions).

+*Note:* I don't know much about Scoop, but it seems really cool.
+I should also note that sometimes, when you install things, you have to restart the command line to pick up the new programs.

 ## Installing Node